Skip to main content

 Monterrey is the capital of the northeastern state of Nuevo León, Mexico, and the country’s third largest city.
 The university is located in the suburb of San Pedro Garza García, which a 2018 study identified as having the best quality of life in Mexico and which Lonely Planet highlights for its “urban hipster nightlife.”

 Applications are due by Feb.
 10, 2023.
-Click here for more information.
+Learn more about the PNCA Monterrey study abroad opportunity.

 Related Stories